tbernacchi/k8s-gateway-api/README.md

 In order to convert the ingress resources to Gateway API resources you will need to have the ingress resources in the `source_dir` directory and the destination directory will be populated with the converted HTTPRoute resources. [[See more]](https://docs.konghq.com/kubernetes-ingress-controller/latest/guides/migrate/ingress-to-gateway/)

-To accomplish this there is a python script in `source_dir/ingress-yaml-generator.py`:
+To accomplish this there is this `ingress-yaml-generator.py` script:

 ```bash
 cd kong-convert/